DevCrew-io/openai-chatgpt-ios-sdk/README.md

 }
 ```

-## ChatGPT API Response Parser
-The code includes response parser classes for parsing the API responses.

-### ChatCompletionResponseParser
-The `ChatCompletionResponseParser` class parses the response data for generating text.
-It extracts the completion text from the JSON response.

-### ImageGenerationResponseParser
-The `ImageGenerationResponseParser` class parses the response data for generating an image.
-It extracts the image URL from the JSON response.

-Both parser classes implement the `APIResponseParcer` protocol, which defines a method `parseResponse` that takes the response data and a completion block as parameters.
-The completion block provides the parsed result or an error.

-These parser classes can be extended or modified to handle different response structures or extract additional information if required.

 Note: The code snippets provided in this README assume that you have replaced `"YOUR_API_KEY"` with your actual API key.